BPhil. MPhil. MSc. DPhil

 Expecting and Perceiving: How dos the Bayesian Hypothesis Stand?

-Computational Modelling: Language Game of Situated Cultural Practice
+Hipólito, I., (2023) Computational Modelling: Language Game of Situated Cultural Practice.(under review / preprint)

-Hipólito, I., van Geert, P., Pessoa, L. (under review).
-Mind as Motion: Patterns from Psychology to Neurobiology.
-Topics in Cognitive Science.
+Hipólito, I., van Geert, P. & Pessoa, L. (2023) Mind as Motion: Patterns from Psychology to Neurobiology (under review / preprint)

-Hipólito, I., Winkle, K., Merete L. (in press/2023).
-Enactive Artificial Intelligence: Subverting Gender Norms in Robot-Human Interaction In Frontiers in Neurorobotics.Topical Collection Women in Robotics.
+Hipólito, I., Winkle, K., Merete L. (2023).
+Enactive Artificial Intelligence: Subverting Gender Norms in Robot-Human Interaction In Frontiers in Neurorobotics.Topical Collection Women in Robotics. (in press)